yanglinz/personal-site/src/posts/utils-antipattern/index.md

 of `utils` does not really communicate _anything_ useful about what it should contain.

-Names should be narrow.
-It needs to give us programmers a sense of its domain and communicate about things that it can and can't represent.
+Names should give focus.
+It should commuicate a sense of its domain and its bounds.

 # Solutions